-The term eating disorder refers to a group of disorders in which a disturbance in eating behavior endangers an individual’s physical and psychosocial health.
+The term eating disorder refers to a group of disorders where an eating behavior endangers a person’s physical and psychosocial health.
 Eating disorders are serious mental health problems and can be life-threatening.

-A condition in which a person purposely limits food intake and refuses to maintain a weight within a healthy range for his or her height and age.
+An eating disorder where a person refuses to maintain a weight at or above the normal range for his or her age and height.
 People with anorexia nervosa may also binge and purge.

-Involves cycles of bingeing and behaviors that follow to prevent weight gain and can include vomiting, use of laxatives, diuretics or involvement in excessive exercise.
+Cycles of overeating followed by behaviors to prevent weight gain.
+May include vomiting, use of laxatives, diuretics or too much exercise.

 Binge Eating Disorder

 Eating Disorder NOS (not otherwise specified)

-A term used with individuals who have disordered eating behaviors, dissatisfaction with their body weight or shape and harmful weight-control behaviors that do not meet full criteria for one of the more severe eating disorders above.
+A term used for people who have disordered eating behaviors, are unhappy with their body weight or shape and may exhibit harmful weight-control behaviors that do not meet full criteria for one of the more severe eating disorders above.